 That's next.

-I I will say, uh, speaking of the Iran deal, since we got out of that deal, and we could do it very easily because they never had it approved by Congress.
+I will say, speaking of the Iran deal, since we got out of that deal, and we could do it very easily because they never had it approved by Congress.

-I wanted to be approved by Congress, because otherwise it's really doesn't mean very much.
+I want it to be approved by Congress because otherwise it really doesn't mean very much.

-And we've also learned that dropping 150 billion dollars in cash and other currencies on the tarmac in Iran doesn't stop the mullahs from chanting death to America, death to Israel, burning our flag, burning the Israeli flag.
+And we've also learned that dropping $150 billion in cash and other currencies on the tarmac in Iran doesn't stop the mullahs from chanting death to America, death to Israel, burning our flag, burning the Israeli flag.

-Amir Fakravar is the National Iranian Congress Senate chairman, founder of the Iranian Confederation of Students.
+Amir Fakhravar is the National Iranian Congress Senate Chairman, founder of the Iranian Confederation of Students.

 How are you, sir?